Are you biting your nails in anticipation of the Monday-morning roundtable? Here’s how to defeat your nerves and slay your next meeting!

 If any of those sound familiar, you could be engaging in avoidance, which doesn’t help your anxiety problem.
 Don’t overprepare.
 Of course it’s good to be ready, but you should trust yourself enough to know that you don’t need an exhaustive list of questions to get through a plain ol’ meeting.

 As for avoiding eye contact or covering your mouth, try to notice when you’re doing that and stop yourself.
 Again, it will feel uncomfortable at first.
 But soon, you’ll be giving away eye contact like Oprah!

-#3: Practice active listening
+#3: Slay meeting anxiety by practicing active listening

 Active listening is a great all-around skill, and it can specifically help with meeting anxiety.
 It takes your mind off of your worries and helps you look engaged because you are.

 When you practice active listening, you give your full attention to the speaker by:

 - Being neutral and nonjudgmental